 How to Use Universal Orlando’s Lockers for Rides

 Universal’s relatively new locker system is simpler than ever!
 The old locker system, which required your fingerprint (and your brain to remember your locker number!) has been replaced with a new system that can simply scan your park ticket and it’ll open the assigned locker immediately.
 When you return from the ride, just scan your park ticket once again and your locker will open.
-Note: if you need to pay for your locker, there are just a couple additional steps.
+Note: If you need to pay for your locker, there are just a couple of additional steps.

 For any of the pre-paid lockers, you must go to one of the locker pay stations first.
 You’ll select the locker size, scan the barcode on your park ticket and pay.
 Then, you'll need to go to a locker rental station and scan your ticket.
-Similar to the free lockers, it’ll open up a locker for you.
+Similar to the free lockers, it’ll open a locker for you.